attaswift/BTree/README.md

     If the input trees are mutated versions of the same original tree, these operations are also able to skip elementwise processing of entire subtrees that are shared between the inputs.

 9. The `SubSequence` of a B-tree is also a B-tree.
-You can slice and dice B-trees to your liking: getting a fully independent copy of any prefix, suffix or subrange in a tree only takes O(log(*n*)) time.
+You can slice and dice B-trees any way you like: getting a fully independent copy of any prefix, suffix or subrange in a tree only takes O(log(*n*)) time.
+    You can then take the subtree you extracted and insert it into another tree; this also costs O(log(*n*)), no matter where in the tree you want to put it.
+(You do need to keep the order of keys correct, though.)

 ### Notes on the Code